dertinfo/dertinfo/README.md

 ## Hi there 👋

+This is the firest edit direct to main that should be blocked by the protection rule.
 <!--
 **dertinfo/dertinfo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.